 Sarcomas are a rare and diverse group of cancers arising from connective tissue, including soft tissue sarcoma (STS) and bone tumours.
 They are characterised by considerable clinical heterogeneity in presenting symptoms, morbidity and success rates of treatment.
 For a significant proportion of patients with sarcoma, the physical burden of the disease and of treatment is very high and is in many cases accompanied by low expectations of survival.
 Subsequently poorer patient-reported outcomes (PRO) are recorded in comparison to patients with other cancer types.
-Currently there are no sarcoma-specific PROMS with which to evaluate physical and psychosocial outcomes in research and clinical practice.
-This is a mixed methods study based on recommended methodology for developing a PROM, comprising of three stages:
+Currently, there are no sarcoma-specific PROMS with which to evaluate physical and psychosocial outcomes in research and clinical practice.
+This is a mixed methods study based on the recommended methodology for developing a PROM, comprising of three stages:

 The benefits of using PROMS in clinical practice and research are well known.
 The S-PROM will be useable for needs assessment, shared decision making, symptom management, outcome assessment and quality improvement.